NEW JERSEY WRONGFUL DEATH lawyers

 With time, evidence can be lost, people may forget details, witnesses may die or move away, and the memories of the event can become blurred.

-To prevent this from happening and ensure that everyone receives a fair trial, the Statute of Limitations was enacted.
+The Statute of Limitations was enacted to prevent this from happening and ensure that everyone receives a fair trial.
 These limitations are different for different types of cases.

 The New Jersey Statute of Limitations for a wrongful death claim gives the estate two years from the time of the death to file a claim.